opus1269/photo-screen-saver/README.md

 It is free and advertising free.

-It is implemented using Vanilla JavaScript and [Polymer](https://www.polymer-project.org/1.0/).
+It is implemented using Vanilla JavaScript and [Polymer 1](https://www.polymer-project.org/1.0/start/).

 <br />